- Provide an important link between local communities and higher levels of government

 BESS replaces two tools that have been used for the past decade.
 These are:

-- STEPS, originally developed by Moreland City Council to assess residential buildings
+- STEPS, originally developed by Moreland City Council (now Merri-bek City Council) to assess residential buildings

 - Sustainable Design Scorecard (SDS), originally developed by the City of Port Phillip to assess non-residential buildings.